baoboa/pyqt5/doc/html/_sources/installation.rst.txt

 .. cmdoption:: --debug

     The PyQt5 modules will be built with debugging symbols.
-On Windows this requires that a debug version of Python is installed.
+On Windows :program:`configure.py` must be run using a debug version of Python.

 .. cmdoption:: --designer-plugindir <DIR>